okami101/vuetify-admin/packages/docs/guide/crud/list.md

 This `VaList` component comes with 2 provided global actions, which are `create` and `export`.
 The create button will only appear if current resource has create action and if authenticated user has create permission on this resource.

 :::tip ACTION EVENTS
 You're not forced keep the default redirect behavior button.
-If you prefer a create event, juste subscribe to `action` event and disable create redirect via `disableCreateRedirect` prop for preventing create button to redirect to linked action page.
+If you prefer a create event, just subscribe to `action` event and disable create redirect via `disableCreateRedirect` prop for preventing create button to redirect to linked action page.

-You will have the same bahavior for `show`, `edit` and `clone` actions inside `VaDataTable`.
+You will have the same behavior for `show`, `edit` and `clone` actions inside `VaDataTable`.
 Use `item-action` event and disable default redirect if you need custom behavior on your side as aside or dialog edition.

-Note that all of this buttons will autohide if no action exist for each related button.
-Deactivation of each relevent action redirect will force buttons to reappear.
+Note that all of this buttons will auto hide if no action exist for each related button.
+Deactivation of each relevant action redirect will force buttons to reappear.

 This action events will always provide you the freshed item from the API as well as the adapted CRUD title.
 :::